 The video has been given a 1080p/VC-1 encoded transfer displayed at 2.40:1.
 Colors are strong consistent hues.
 Blacks are inky, though leaning towards crush on occasion.
 The image reveals very good depth and detail.
 The audio is Dolby Digital 5.1 and though the sound design is recreated well, I was expecting a much louder mix.
 But once the volume is turned up on your tuner, it delivers a satisfying presentation.
 The action fills the surrounds and places the viewer in the action.
 The dynamic range is wide, anchored by a booming LFE channel.
 Dialogue is clean and clear.

-My review of Terminator Salvation can be found here.
-A Director's Cut that includes three minutes is also available.
-The Blu-ray offers a 1080p/VC-1 encoded transfer displayed at 2.40:1.
+Terminator Salvation offers a Director’s Cut an additional three minutes.
+The video comes with a 1080p/VC-1 encoded transfer displayed at 2.40:1.
 Though lacking in bright primaries, the earth tones have strong hues.
 There is great object detail throughout as the textures really present themselves.
 The DTS-HD MA 5.1 is a powerful, reference-quality experience that immerses the viewer, not only amidst the intense action scenes, but quieter moments as well.
 Objects move through the channels, and the LFE thunder as required.
-Danny Elfman's score rings out and the dialogue is always clear.
+Danny Elfman’s score rings out and the dialogue is always clear.

 The extras are as follows.
 The Terminator are all in SD.
 They are “Creating The Terminator: Visual Effects and Music” (13 min), “The Making of The Terminator: A Retrospective” (21 min), and seven Terminated Scenes.